GuinnBaileyK/cs102-F2020-lab1-kellan/learning-objectives/python-programming.md

       use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the Python programs no longer contains the failure and the fix did not compromise other functions in the program.
+    - Use a text editor to participate in remote Python programming by effectively completing the following tasks:
+      - Creating and accepting an invitation to collaboratively implement a Python program.
+      - Collaboratively sharing a terminal window with a remote developer.
+      - Running a Python program that starts a server and then sharing the access to that server with a remote developer.

 - **Using Version Control Systems**: